Land Rover maintenance: cost, plans and service schedule

 Maintenance may cost you now, but it should save you money later on.

 On the upside, maintenance is relatively easy to set a budget for because you know what preventive services you’ll need ahead of time.
-Prices for individual maintenance services can vary based on your vehicle and location, but all it takes to learn what each service costs is a call to a service center.
-With that information and the schedule in your manual, you should be able to calculate how much Land Rover maintenance will cost you over the long term.
+Prices for individual maintenance services can vary based on your vehicle and location, so call a service center to get pricing.
+With that information and the schedule in your manual, you should be able to calculate how much Land Rover maintenance will cost you in the long run.

-Alternatively, you can use generalized information (like we’ve included in the table below) if you don’t need an exact number.
+Alternatively, you can use general information (like we’ve included in the table below) if you don’t need an exact number.

 Service | Cost* |